 10. Coney Island Cyclone, Coney Island – Brooklyn, New York, USA

-But that’s not why you should ride it — desp1654ite its age, the Cyclone delivers world-class thrills.
-The ride begins with a bone-rattling 85-foot drop and rolls into six twisting bends and eight more drops with the aggressive, disjointed movement that’s characteristic of classic wooden coasters.
+But that’s not why you should ride it — desp1654ite its age.
+The Cyclone delivers world-class thrills.
+The ride begins with a bone-rattling 85-foot drop and rolls into six twisting bends and eight more drops with the aggressive, disjointed movement characteristic of classic wooden coasters.
 Depending on your age, a single ride on the Coney Island Cyclone will cost you $13 – $21.